anissen/blog/_posts/2015-05-07-topics-to-revisit-procedural-generation.md

 Much procedural content starts from simple noise functions.
 The always inspiring [Red Blob Games](http://www.redblobgames.com) has a [good introductory article](http://www.redblobgames.com/articles/noise/introduction.html) & [demonstration](http://www.redblobgames.com/articles/noise/2d/) of noise generation.

+There's a great talk from GDC 2015 entitled [Making Things Up: The Power and Peril of PCG](http://www.gdcvault.com/play/1022134/Making-Things-Up-The-Power) that gives a broad overview of procedural generation and where it can be applied.
+On of the resources that is mentioned in the talk is the [Procedural Content Generation in Games](http://pcgbook.com/) book, which can be read freely online.
+Another good resource is the [Procedural Content Generation Wiki](http://pcg.wikidot.com/).

 ### My work